jorgeju4rez/keycloak-public-key/README.md

 [Original repository](https://www.npmjs.com/package/get-keycloak-public-key)

+It works correctly in version 21.1.0 of keycloak

 ## Introduction
 [KeyCloak][1] has a bunch of libraries, but for [NodeJs][3] the only solution is a [Connect based adapter][4].
 In case you want to use [koa][5], or something else, you are toast with your token.